mem3nto0/ModiDeC-RNA-modification-classifier/README.md

 ## Credit and Licence

 This code is provided by Dr. Nicolo Alagna and the Computational Systems Genetics Group of the University Medical Center of Mainz. © 2024 All rights reserved.

+This code is licensed for non-commercial academic use only.
+See LICENSE file.